History of Loughton: Norman era

 Following the Norman invasion, the Domesday Book, issued in 1087, gives two snapshots of life in the area, first as it was in 1066 under Edward the Confessor, and again in 1086 under William the Conqueror (here it is written as Lochintuna).
 Domesday assessed the taxability of every estate in the land, so is an extremely useful guide to the taxable population and their taxable resources.
 Loughton was fragmented into eight separate estates.
 Five were held by Waltham Abbey itself, including one they had annexed from a free man.
 Other landowners were Robert Gernon, Peter of Valognes (who had displaced a free Anglo-Saxon named Wulfric), and the king himself.
 There were a total of 88 heads of households across both Chigwell and Loughton.
 The land must have been well-wooded as it was said to be capable of supporting 1,870 pigs, a notional measure of the size of forest but a very large number all the same.
 76 acre of meadows on the 10 estates of Chigwell and Loughton may well have consisted mainly of land beside the Roding, which was fertile but liable to seasonal flooding.
 Livestock comprised 28 cattle, 48 sheep, and 48 pigs, as well as 15 goats.
-There had been a water-mill at Chigwell in 1066, but this had been abandoned by 1086.
+There had been a watermill at Chigwell in 1066, but this had been abandoned by 1086.

 Medieval era

 Loughton's growth since Domesday has largely been at the expense of the forest.
 Expansion towards the Roding was not possible over the marshy meadows, but there were gradual encroachments into the forest to the north and west of the village; it should be remembered that until recently, while the forest trees were themselves a valuable resource, the open spaces and scrub which are a natural part of any forest were simply regarded as 'waste', which ought to be taken into cultivation.
 Loughton landlords and villagers both saw fit to enclose and build upon forest 'waste', but the trickle of forest destruction threatened to turn into a flood in the 19th century, once royalty had lost interest in protecting the woodland as a hunting reserve, and more particularly after the railway arrived in Loughton in 1856.
 As the forest disappeared, some Loughton villagers defied landowners to practice their ancient right to lop wood, and the intelligentsia began to express alarm at the loss of such a significant natural resource.
-A series of court cases, one brought by the Loughton labourer, Thomas Willingale, was needed before Epping Forest was finally saved in 1878 for the enjoyment of everyone.
+A series of court cases, one brought by the Loughton labourer, Thomas Willingale who has a major road, an artery from The Broadway shops down into the centre of the Debden Estate,named after him. was needed before Epping Forest was finally saved in 1878 for the enjoyment of everyone.